🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 1. Asian Options

-One of the most common forms of exotic options contract, the Asian option is a contract whose payoff to the holder reflects on the security’s average price over one or several agreed-upon periods of time.
-This makes it different from a U.S. option, whose return reflects the price of the underlying asset when the holder chooses to exercise it, and different from a European option, whose payoff reflects the price of the security at the time of the option’s expiration.
+One of the most common forms of exotic options contract, the Asian option is a contract whose payoff to the holder is based on the average price of the underlying asset over one or more periods, rather than solely on the price at exercise.
+This makes it different from an American option, whose payout depends on the price of the underlying asset when the holder chooses to exercise it, and different from a European option, whose payoff depends on the price of the security at the time of the option’s expiration.

 2. Barrier Options

-These options remain effectively dormant until activated, usually by the price of the underlying asset reaching a certain level.
+These options may remain effectively dormant until activated (knock-in), or may terminate if a barrier is reached (knock-out), usually when the price of the underlying asset reaches a certain level.

 3. Basket Options

 Unlike traditional options, which typically have a single underlying asset, basket options contracts depend on the price movements of more than one underlying asset.
-For holders, the payout on a basket option reflects the weighted average of the assets underlying the contract.
+For holders, the value of a basket option may be tied to the weighted average of the assets underlying the contract.

 4. Bermuda Options

 The main differentiator of Bermuda options is when the holder can exercise them.
-An investor can exercise a Bermuda option at its expiration date, and at a handful of set dates before then.
-This makes them different from U.S. options, which holders can exercise at any point during the contract, and European options, which can only be exercised at expiration.
+An investor can exercise a Bermuda option at its expiration date, and at certain set dates before then.
+This makes them different from American options, which holders can exercise at any point during the contract, and European options, which can only be exercised at expiration.

 5. Binary Options

-Sometimes called digital options, binary options are unique because they only guarantee a payout to the holder if a predetermined event occurs.
-This all-or-nothing investment typically delivers a predetermined payout or asset if the agreed-upon event occurs.
+Sometimes called digital options, binary options are unique because they only provide a payout to the holder if a predetermined event occurs.
+This all-or-nothing investment may provide a predetermined payout or asset if the agreed-upon event occurs.

 6. Chooser Options